Lithika-V/Bias-Free-Resume-Screening-System/README.md

-# 📄 Bias-Free Resume Screening System
+# Resume Screening Tool (Data Science Focus)

-A machine learning-based application designed to minimize bias in the resume screening process.
-This system leverages anonymization and fair evaluation techniques to ensure that hiring decisions are based on skills and experience rather than gender, ethnicity, or other irrelevant attributes.
+This project is a machine learning-powered resume screening tool designed to automatically identify resumes that are relevant to Data Science roles.
+It uses natural language processing (NLP) techniques with spaCy and TF-IDF vectorization, combined with a Random Forest classifier.

 ---

-## 🚀 Features
+## 💡 Features

-- Resume anonymization (removes names, gendered pronouns, and other identifiers)
-- Skill extraction and job-fit scoring
-- Bias detection and mitigation via model auditing
-- Visual reports showing bias impact and fairness metrics
+- Preprocesses resumes by lemmatizing and removing stopwords/punctuation.
+- Converts resume text into TF-IDF vectors.
+- Classifies resumes into **Data Science (Accepted)** or **Other (Rejected)**.
+- Screens multiple `.txt` resumes from a specified directory.
+- Displays clear results for each screened resume.

 ---

-## 🛠️ Tech Stack
+## ⚙️ Requirements

+- Python 3.x
-- Python
+- Required Python Libraries:
+  - `pandas`
-- Scikit-learn / Fairlearn
+  - `scikit-learn`
-- SpaCy / NLTK
+  - `spaCy`

-- Flask / Streamlit (optional UI)
-- Matplotlib / Seaborn for visual output
+Install the spaCy English model using:
 ---
 ## 📸 Output Example

 ![Bias Mitigation Output](Output.jpeg)